devatiq/abcbiz-addons/readme.txt

 == Upgrade Notice ==
 = 1.10 =
 - 3 new widgets added
-- Plugin Re-named to PrimeKit
+- Plugin re-branded from ABCBiz to PrimeKit

 = 1.0.9 =
 - 5 new widgets added